tedmoore/tedmoore.github.io/content/blog/_index.md

 layout: blog-list
 ---

 A blog, or something like it.
-These posts aren't very frequency, just when I think there's something interesting to share about my work that is best conveyed in prose.
+These posts aren't very frequent, just when I think there's something interesting to share about my work that is best conveyed in prose.

 The dates are not necessarily when I *write* them; these entries might be back dated to when I worked on these ideas.
 If the entry was written at a time different from when the ideas were pursued, it will indicate at the top of the entry.